Stable auto-equivalences for local symmetric algebras: Introduction

+In order to better understand these examples and realize new ones, we focus here on constructing non-trivial auto-equivalences of $\stmod A$ for local symmetric $k$-algebras $A$.
+Local algebras provide a natural starting point as they do not admit any nontrivial derived equivalences.
+In particular, once we have a stable equivalence between local algebras it is relatively straightforward to check if it lifts to an equivalence of derived categories.

-The goal of this article is to construct nontrivial auto-equivalences of the stable module category $\stmod A$ of a local symmetric algebra $A$ over a field $k$, which are not induced by auto-equivalences of the derived category of $A$.
-The inspiration behind our constructions lies in the theory of endo-trivial modules for group algebras.
-In particular, suppose that $k$ is a field of characteristic $p>0$ and $G$ a finite group of order divisible by $p$.
-A $kG$-module $M$ is said to be {\it endo-trivial} if $\Endo_{k}(M) \cong k \oplus P$ as $kG$-modules, where $k$ is the trivial $kG$-module and $P$ is projective.
+The inspiration behind our constructions comes from the theory of endo-trivial modules for $p$-groups.
+Recall that for a finite group $G$, and a field $k$ of characteristic $p$ dividing the order of $G$, a $kG$-module $M$ is said to be {\it endo-trivial} if $\Endo_{k}(M) \cong k \oplus P$ as $kG$-modules, where $k$ is the trivial $kG$-module and $P$ is projective.
+(In fact, for a $p$-group $G$, this is equivalent to $\stEndo_{kG}(M) \cong k$ by a result of Carlson \cite{Car1}.)
 In this case the adjoint pair of exact functors $-\otimes_k M$ and $-\otimes_k M^*$ induces quasi-inverse auto-equivalences of $\stmod kG$.
-Of course, among these auto-equivalences are all (co)syzygy functors $\Omega^n$ for $n \in \mathbb{Z}$, corresponding to the endo-trivial modules $\Omega^n(k)$.
-Moreover, each syzygy functor $\Omega^n$ can naturally be lifted to an auto-equivalence of the derived category $D^b(\rmod kG)$, corresponding to the tilting complex $A[-n]$.
-When $G$ is a $p$-group, $kG$ is a local algebra and hence all tilting complexes have the form $A[-n]$ for some $n \in \mathbb{Z}$.
-It follows that any auto-equivalence of the derived category $D^b(\rmod kG)$ must act on objects as some power of the suspension functor composed with a Morita auto-equivalence, and thus the induced auto-equivalences of $\stmod kG$ are simply powers of $\Omega$ composed with Morita auto-equivalences.
-Therefore, when $G$ admits an endo-trivial module $M$ that is not a (co-)syzygy of the trivial module, the stable equivalence induced by $-\otimes_k M$ is not induced by any derived auto-equivalence of $kG$.
-Such endotrivial modules arise for generalized dihedral, semidihedral and quaternion groups, and more generally for $p$-groups with a maximal elementary abelian subgroup of rank 2 \cite{CarThe2}.
+Among these auto-equivalences are all (co)syzygy functors $\Omega^n$ for $n \in \mathbb{Z}$, corresponding to the endo-trivial modules $\Omega^n(k)$.
+More interesting examples of endo-trivial modules have been exhibited for generalized dihedral, semidihedral and quaternion groups, and more generally for $p$-groups with a maximal elementary abelian subgroup of rank $2$ (see \cite{CarThe2}).
+For these endo-trivial modules, the associated auto-equivalences of $\stmod kG$ are not induced by any auto-equivalences of the derived category $D^b(\rmod kG)$.